ARTHROTOMY VERSUS ARTHROSCOPY

 Which provides a more thorough evaluation of the interior to the joint?

 Arthroscopy.
-There is no real debate to this question.
+There is no real debate about this question.
 Numerous research studies in veterinary medicine demonstrate superior visualization with arthroscopic evaluation of the joint rather than arthrotomy.
 For example, studies consistently demonstrate that when you do an arthroscopy to evaluate the interior of the knee in a dog with a CCL rupture, arthroscopy provides better visualization, better evaluation of the lateral compartment of the knee, a higher rate of identifying concurrent meniscal damage, and results in a lower rate of “missed” meniscal tears that manifest as persistent limping after TPLO.
 These points are important in that one of the causes of persistent lameness following TPLO is a meniscal tear that was not identified, and therefore not treated, at the time of TPLO.

 Why does arthroscopy provide superior visualization?